 The stage had been set and in early 1960, the Board of Directors asked Ed Young and his wife Joyce, recent seminary graduates, to come and head the Susquehanna Valley program.
 Ed was to stay for a period of ten years and leave behind an impressive record of achievement.
 Ed and Joyce poured their lives into teenager after teenager.

 August of 1971 saw the Board interview and call Frank Chivalette as Executive Director.
 Frank had served for three years as a Campus Life Club Director in the area and then had served pastorates in New Jersey and New York City.
 Arriving with a new baby, a new job, and a new place of residence, he attacked the needs of YFC head on.
 The organization grew - new staff were hired and new programs started.
 By 1972 the budget had grown to $50,000 a year and God continued to meet needs.
 Following the addage that "much faith demands much action" the Board of Directors authorized the merger of Juniata Valley Youth for Christ into what is now known as the Southwestern Module (Mifflin County).
 Later this area was split in two to form the Juniata County Module and the Southwest Module.
 This necessitated the call of even more staff to meet the growing needs of young people.

 The organization continued to be faithful in proclaiming the Good News of Jesus.
-In 1991 Central Pa YFC left their association with Youth for Chris/USA and changed it's name to Central Pa Youth Ministries.
-With a name change came the addition of a Youth Center in Berwick, an annual youth conference that attracts over 1000 local teens every year and a staff that had grown to 12 persons plus a budget of nearly $700,000.
+In 1999 Central Pa YFC left their association with Youth for Christ/USA and changed it's name to Central Pa Youth Ministries.
+With a name change came the addition of a Youth Center in Berwick and a 2nd youth center in Thompsontown, an annual youth conference that attracts over 1000 local teens every year and a staff that had grown to 10 persons plus a budget of nearly $800,000.